Jhelum Paranjape

 Jhelum Paranjape (born September 24, 1954) is an Indian classical dancer. and exponent of Indian classical Odissi dance.
 She founded Smitalay, a dance academy located in Mumbai, India.
-Paranjape is known for her contributions to the field of classical dance, Kathak, a classical dance form of northern India.
+Paranjape is known for her contributions to the field of classical dance, Odissi, a classical dance form of Odisha.

 Early life

 Paranjape did M.Sc. in Statistics, then she became a Mathematics Professor while pursuing her Odissi dance work.
 Later, she founded the Smitalay dance institute in Mumbai, where she choreographed Odissi productions and trained Aditi Bhagwat.
 She contributed to preserving and promoting Odissi's traditions.

 Smita Patil introduced her to Guru Kelucharan Mohapatra, who died in 1986, in her memory she started Smitalay in 1989.